memser-spaceport/pln-events/README.md

 To run the site locally ```yarn install``` and ```yarn dev```.

-See full documentation in the Microgen repo.
+See full documentation in the Microgen repository.